-All our beliefs about the world are based on experience.

-Experience only tells us what was or is, not what has to be.

-This follows from the fact that we have no access to the causes.

-Laws of nature reduce disparate phenomena to simple statements.

-But such reductions require insight into the causal structure of the world, which we can not get from sense experience.

-Thus we can not establish the truth of laws of nature, despite our best efforts.

-The utmost effort of human reason is to reduce the principles productive of natural phenomena to a greater simplicity and to resolve the many particular effects into a few general causes by means of reasonings from analogy, experience, and observation.
+- All our beliefs about the world are based on experience. - Experience only tells us what was, not what has to be. - This follows from the fact that we have no access to the causes. - Laws of nature reduce disparate phenomena to simple statements. - But, such reductions require insight into the causal structure of the world, which we do not have. - Thus we can not establish the truth of laws of nature, despite our best efforts. - "The utmost effort of human reason is to reduce the principles productive of natural phenomena to a greater simplicity and to resolve the many particular effects into a few general causes by means of reasonings from analogy, experience, and observation.
 But as to the causes of these general causes, we should in vain attempt their discovery, nor shall we ever be able to satisfy ourselves by any particular explication of them.
-These ultimate springs and principles are totally shut up from human curiosity and inquiry...Thus the observation of human blindness and weakness is the result of all philosophy and meets us at every turn in spite of our endeavors to elude or avoid it (Enquiry, §IV.1, AW 544a-b).
+These ultimate springs and principles are totally shut up from human curiosity and inquiry...Thus the observation of human blindness and weakness is the result of all philosophy and meets us at every turn in spite of our endeavors to elude or avoid it" (§IV.1, AW 544a-b, emphasis added).

-We have no knowledge of both particular and general claims about laws of nature.

-We do not know Newton's laws.

-We do not know that the sun will rise tomorrow.

-The problem is not that there might be a big explosion.

-Such an event would be consistent with physical laws.

-The problem is that the laws could suddenly shift from what we think they are.

-III.
-The Problem of Induction
+Blindness and Weakness

-Our inability to know physical laws is generally known as the problem of induction.
-Induction is how you know about unobserved phenomena, including predictions about the future.
-One challenge lies in how to determine when causes are similar.
-How do we get knowledge of the unobserved?
+- Hume claims that we have no knowledge of both particular and general claims about laws of nature. - We do not know that the sun will rise tomorrow. - The problem is not that there might be a big explosion; that could be consistent with physical laws. - The problem is that the laws could suddenly shift, from what we think they are. - Our inability to know physical laws is generally known as the problem of induction. - One challenge lies in how to determine when causes are similar. - How do we get knowledge of the unobserved? - Hume argues that induction relies on analogy. - We have to consider when cases are similar in order to know when we can assimilate particular experiences and when a law applies.

-Hume argues that induction relies on analogy.
+Hume on Induction and Analogy

-We have to consider when cases are similar in order to know when we can assimilate particular experiences and when a law applies.

 All our reasonings concerning matters of fact are founded on a species of analogy which leads us to expect from any cause the same events which we have observed to result from similar causes.
 Where the causes are entirely similar, the analogy is perfect, and the inference drawn from it is regarded as certain and conclusive.
 Nor does any man ever entertain a doubt where he sees a piece of iron that it will have weight and cohesion of parts as in all other instances which have ever fallen under his observation.
 But where the objects have not so exact a similarity, the analogy is less perfect and the inference is less conclusive, though still it has some force in proportion to the degree of similarity and resemblance.
-The anatomical observations formed upon one animal are, by this species of reasoning, extended to all animals; and it is certain that, when the circulation of the blood, for instance, is clearly proved to have place in one creature, as a frog, or fish, it forms a strong presumption that the same principle has place in all (Enquiry, §IX, AW 575a).
+The anatomical observations formed upon one animal are, by this species of reasoning, extended to all animals; and it is certain that, when the circulation of the blood, for instance, is clearly proved to have place in one creature, as a frog, or fish, it forms a strong presumption that the same principle has place in all (§IX, AW 575a).